You are here

 The Assistant Director is responsible for a majority of the staff in the department.
 S/he directly supervises the full-time Area Coordinators and Residence Directors, part-time Graduate Residence Directors, and indirectly supervises the Resident Assistants.
 The Assistant Director oversees the coordination of the recruitment, selection, training and evaluation of all of the Professional live- staff.
 In addition, the Assistant Director coordinates the First Year Experience (FYE) program and is responsible for FYE staff training and development, large-scale program planning, and the Residential Fellows program.

-The Graduate Assistant (GA) lives in the halls and works with the AC to manage a large residential area.
-There are 3 GAs who are supervised by the ACs.
+There are 2 Graduate Assistant (GA) who live in the halls and works with the AC to manage a large residential area.
 The GAs work with the AC to support all of the functions that happen in their area.
+There is also one GA who works out of the main Residence Life Office

 The Resident Assistant (RA) is probably one of the better known positions on campus.
 Each residence hall has a staff of RAs who are selected for their enthusiasm, organizational skills, maturity, and willingness to help others.
 They participate in training sessions, attend weekly staff meetings, attend ?in-service? training programs on relevant topics throughout the academic year, and meet individually with their supervisor biweekly.
 The RA lives on a floor/area with 20-35 residents.
 There responsibilities include answering questions, confronting policy violations, responding to emergencies, referring students to campus resources, reporting maintenance problems, and planing activities for their residents.